Windows Event ID 4673 — Privileged Service Called

 - 5.High-volume 4673 events in a short window indicate automated tooling (e.g. Mimikatz, CobaltStrike) rather than a human interaction.

-View full guide for Event ID 4673 →See Event ID 4673 in your logs
+Read the Privilege Escalation — Gaining Admin and Domain Access guide →See Event ID 4673 in your logs

 Upload a Windows Event Log (.evtx) file — EventPeeker automatically detects privileged service called patterns, maps findings to MITRE ATT&CK, and generates an AI triage report.